timescale/docs/getting-started/create-cagg/create-cagg-policy.md

 ## Create a continuous aggregate refresh policy

 To refresh your continuous aggregate on a schedule, set up an automatic refresh policy.
-Automatic refresh policies are considered a best practice in TimescaleDB and should be created for most continuous aggregates.
+Automatic refresh policies are considered a best practice in Timescale and should be created for most continuous aggregates.
 Using the automated [continuous aggregate policy][auto-refresh] to update continuous aggregate data allows you to "set it and forget it,"